Also under Family And Relationship Law:

 - Basic timeline of your relationship

-- Evidence of your financial situation – bank statements, super statements, valuations or market appraisals of major assets
+- Evidence of your financial situation – bank statements, superannuation statements, valuations or market appraisals of major assets

 - Concession cards (if relevant)